Palestinian rabbis: Early rabbis

-From the mid-fourth century onwards, Palestinian rabbis found themselves surrounded by an increasingly Christian orientated environment.
-It is commonly acknowledged that the Palestinian rabbis were in dialogue with Christians and other Hellenists.
-Most of the recorded instances of heretics (minim) using the Scripture to challenge rabbinic interpretations involve Palestinian rabbis.
+From the mid-fourth century, Palestinian rabbis found themselves surrounded by an increasingly Christian-orientated environment.
+It is commonly acknowledged that the Palestinian rabbis were in dialogue with early Christians and other Hellenists.
+Most of the recorded instances of heretics (minim) using scripture to challenge rabbinic interpretations involve Palestinian rabbis.

 It has been suggested that Palestinian rabbis interacted more with the common folk than their Babylonian counterparts, to the extent that several Palestinian sources depict them "dining and partying together"; they were also on more familiar terms, addressing their fellow Palestinians as "my son" or "my daughter".
 They tended not to highlight the significant distinction between the two groups.

-A further indication of the Palestinian rabbis effort to strengthen bonds with the commoners is revealed by their willingness in approaching the wealthy among them for financial support.
+A further indication of the Palestinian rabbis' effort to strengthen bonds with the commoners is revealed by their willingness to approach the wealthy among them for financial support.
 Other Palestinian rabbis were engaged in a range of livelihoods, including occupations as scribes, physicians, merchants, artisans, blacksmiths, builders and shoemakers.
 Many also knew foreign languages, a necessity for appointment to the Sanhedrin.

-The decentralisation of the Palestinian rabbinate occurred towards the end of Judah I's lifetime, when he allocated various roles to different rabbis.
-Soon after, rabbis began to dissociated themselves form the Patriarchate after the Patriarchs attempted to replace rabbis and integrate wealthy individuals into positions of authority.
-During the office of Gamaliel III (ca. 225–235), many prominent scholars established their own academies throughout the country.
-In 351, Roman commander Ursicinus, destroyed the chief Jewish communities of Palestine, including all seats of academies.
-In around 425, the office of the Jewish Patriarchate was abolished after a period of some 350 years.
+The decentralisation of the Palestinian rabbinate occurred towards the end of the tanna Judah ha-Nasi's lifetime when he allocated various roles to different rabbis.
+Soon after, rabbis began to dissociate themselves from the Gallilean Sanhedrin after its nasis or "patriarchs" (נְשִׂיאִים) attempted to replace rabbis and integrate wealthy individuals into positions of authority.
+During the office of Gamaliel III (ca. 225–235), many prominent scholars established their own academies.

+In 351, in the middle of the Roman civil war of 350–353, the magister militum Ursicinus destroyed Jewish communities during the Jewish revolt against Constantius Gallus, including the academies.
+In around 425, the office of the nasi was abolished after a period of some 350 years.